How Long to Get a Work Permit after Marriage?

 No. An EAD is just a temporary document that allows you work legally in the United States whiling you are waiting for your green card.
 Once you obtain a green card, no matter it is a two-year conditional green card or ten-year permanent green card, you are entitled to live, work and travel abroad without restriction in the United States.

 An EAD only allows you to work legally in the United States when waiting for a green card.
 If you’d like to travel abroad, you should have a valid Advance Parole (AP) or a valid H-1B or L-1 work visa.
 To obtain an Advance Parole, you can submit Form I-131 to apply for it.
-If you submit Form I-131 and I-765 together, mostly likely you will get an EAD/AP combo card (see sample below).
+However, do not travel abroad if you had been out of status for more than 180 days before filing the I-485 application.
+Learn the risk about travel abroad with AP in our article Advance Parole Travel While I-485 is Pending with USCIS.

 4. How to Get a Social Security Number (SSN) after Marriage?

-On the SSN you received prior to the grant of a green card, there is a sentence of “VALIF FOR WORK ONLY WITH DHS AUTHORIZATION”.
-After you obtain a green card, you’d better apply to remove this sentence by visiting a Social Security Administration office.
+On the SSN card you received prior to the grant of a green card, there is a sentence of “VALID FOR WORK ONLY WITH DHS AUTHORIZATION”.
+After you obtain a green card (no matter 2-year conditional green card or 10-year green card), you’d better apply to replace your SSN card and thus remove this sentence by visiting a Social Security Administration office.